graphology/graphology/docs/attributes.md

 ## #.getNodeAttributes

-Returns the desired node's attributes.
+Returns the desired node's attributes or `undefined` if not found.

 *Example*